 There is no formula for a sure-fire creative sample.
 It can be narrative, documentary, or experimental.
 It can be a music video for a band, a clip tape set to music, a dance, or lip-synched scene.
 We’ve seen everything from a documentary on colony collapse disorder to an ad for jeans.
 It can be an anti-war video or two guys on a trampoline.
 Personal confessions and homages to great directors have caught our interest, as have well-choreographed fight scenes.
 It can use a 35mm camera, a camcorder, a cell phone, still photos, a typewriter, or a video game’s 3-D graphics rendering engine.
 Anything goes.

 To upload a script, follow the instructions for uploading a film, but choose PDF as your upload format.
 To convert a Word document to PDF, choose File>Save As>PDF.

 Do you have practical advice on putting together the creative sample?

 Get someone with a critical eye to look over your work.
 Can you set up your narrative more efficiently?
-Are you better off submitting your best 90 seconds of content rather than stretching it out to 5 minutes?
+Are you better off submitting your best 90 seconds of content rather than stretching it out to five minutes?
 Do not waste time.
 Editing is about more than just stitching together shots, sounds, or scenes; it’s also about creating a cohesive piece.
 Show that you know how to make hard decisions about your work.
-You do not have to use the full page limit or time allotment; it would not be held against you.
+You do not have to use the full page limit or time allotment; it will not be held against you.